Legal Information

 Q: I modified the software (changed some code, branding, etc.).
 Does the license still apply?

 A: Yes.
 Derivative works are still covered by this license.
-If you're using a modified version for profit, you need a commercial license.
-GPL v3 also requires you to release your modifications under GPL v3 for non-commercial use.
+If you're using or distributing a modified version for profit, you need a commercial license.
+If distributing a modified version non-commercially, GPL v3 requires you to release those modifications under GPL v3 as well.

 Q: What are the commercial license terms?

 A: Commercial licenses are negotiated on a case-by-case basis.
-Factors include your company size, use case, revenue generated from the software, and how much I like your vibe.
+Factors include your company size, use case, revenue generated from the software, and the ethical nature of your business — including but not limited to data practices, user treatment, and societal impact.
+Projects that advance society or operate with strong ethical principles may receive more favourable terms.
 Fill out the contact form below to start the conversation.

 Q: Can we get an exception or discount on the commercial license?